thorbjornium/Software-Manual/src/cloud-architecture.md

 Shared Responsibility Model: [https://www.crowdstrike.com/cybersecurity-101/cloud-security/shared-responsibility-model/](https://www.crowdstrike.com/cybersecurity-101/cloud-security/shared-responsibility-model/)

 ## **Resource Availability**

-After completing this episode, you should be able to:

-Discuss the topic of resource availability as it relates to modern day cloud technologies

-**Description:** In this episode, you will learn about the topic of resource availability when it comes to cloud architectures.
-This discussion includes such topics as regions, availability zones, cloud bursting, edge computing, and availability monitoring.

-### **Resource Availability**

 Regions - the major public cloud providers (Amazon, Google, Microsoft) offer global infrastructures that span the entire globe.
 They divide these resources into regions.
 Customers can place resources in specific regions in order to reduce latency on access.